-The Age-friendly Peterborough Community Action Plan 2023-2027 builds on the foundation of the 2017 Plan and subsequent Age-friendly Peterborough governance model, while incorporating lessons learned, current trends and needs, research, and feedback from the community and stakeholders
+The Age-friendly Peterborough Community Action Plan 2023-2027 (2023 Plan) builds on the extensive work done in the development of the 2017 Plan and when the Age-friendly Peterborough governance model was established.

-AFP followed the process outlined in the Creating a More Inclusive Ontario: Age-friendly Community Planning Guide for Municipalities and Community Organizations (2021).
-The Guide was developed by the Age-Friendly Communities Outreach Program with funding from the Province of Ontario.
-As outlined in Figure 5, age-friendly community planning and implementation is an ongoing cyclical process that follows four interconnected steps: defining local principles, assessing need, developing an action plan, then implementing and evaluating the plan.
+AFP followed the process outlined in the Age-friendly Community Planning Guide for Municipalities and Community Organizations (2021) developed by the Province of Ontario.
+Age-friendly community planning and implementation is an ongoing cyclical process that follows four interconnected steps: